erik78se/Tutorial-Build-a-quick-charm/tutorial-quick-charm-part-1.md

 Neither knowledge in python, nor reactive programming is needed to complete this tutorial.

 * You will learn how to build charms using only standard juju [hooks].
+* You will learn how to add in a file to a charm.
 * You will learn about the juju command: "juju run" to execute remote commands.

-As you take on this tutorial, you will likely figure out better ways to do this as they progress, but this is another good start in a journey towards juju mastery.

 ## Preparation
-1. You should have read about juju [hooks], especially the 'install' hook as we will implement that hook in this tutorial.
+1. You should have read about juju [hooks]; especially the 'install' hook as we will implement that hook in this tutorial.

 2. You should have completed the first two beginner juju tutorials to get familiar with building, deploying and relating charms.